Piwigo/simple-theme-piwigo/README.md

 Changelog
 ---------

+### version 2.5.4 (23/01/2012)

+* improve media-queries for small resolutions
+* limit with of descriptions - combine files
+* bugfix for the admin option

 ### version 2.5.3 (22/01/2012)

 * add an option and admin page to choose the layout for albums (with description